-Monocytes are also produced in the bone marrow.
-Mature monocytes have a life expectancy in the blood of only 3-8 hours, but when they move into the tissues, they mature into larger cells called macrophages.
+Monocytes are produced in the bone marrow.
+Mature monocytes have a life expectancy in the blood of only 3 to 8 hours, but when they move into the tissues, they mature into larger cells called macrophages.
 Macrophages can survive in the tissues for long periods of time where they engulf and destroy bacteria, some fungi, dead cells, and other material foreign to the body.

 Granulocyte is the family or collective name given to three types of white blood cells: neutrophils, eosinophils and basophils.
-The development of a granulocyte may take two weeks, but this time is shortened when there is an increased threat like a bacterial infection.
+The development of a granulocyte may take two weeks, but this time is shortened when there is an increased threat, such as a bacterial infection.

-The bone marrow also stores a large reserve of mature granulocytes.
-For every granulocyte circulating within the blood, there may be 50-100 cells waiting in the marrow to be released into the blood stream.
-As a result, half the granulocytes in the blood stream can be available to actively fight an infection in the body within 7 hours of recognizing that an infection exists.
+Bone marrow stores a large reserve of mature granulocytes.
+For every granulocyte circulating within the blood, there may be 50 to 100 cells waiting in the marrow to be released into the blood stream.
+As a result, half the granulocytes in the blood stream can be available to actively fight an infection in the body within 7 hours of detecting an infection.

-Once a granulocyte has left the blood it does not normally return.
-A granulocyte may survive in the tissues for as long as 4-5 days depending on the conditions, but it only survives for a few hours in the circulation.
+Once a granulocyte has left the blood, it does not normally return.
+A granulocyte may survive in the tissues for up to 4 to 5 days, depending on the conditions, but it only survives for a few hours in the circulation.